micmejia/bible-dump/NKJV/Isaiah/Isa 22.md

 It shall come to pass _that_ your choicest valleys Shall be full of chariots, And the horsemen shall set themselves in array at the gate.

 ###### 8
-He removed the [^c]protection of Judah.
+He removed the protection of Judah.
 You looked in that day to the armor of the House of the Forest;

 ###### 9
-You also saw the [^d]damage to the city of David, That it was great; And you gathered together the waters of the lower pool.
+You also saw the damage to the city of David, That it was great; And you gathered together the waters of the lower pool.

 ###### 10
 You numbered the houses of Jerusalem, And the houses you broke down To fortify the wall.